d4n3sh/thedaneshproject/content/posts/2014-03-11-spotify-wont-play-local-files-linux.md

 I'm running Spotify version 0.9.4.183-1 and  local mp3 files don't play anymore.

-All I get from the logs is &#8220;15:58:39.156 I [audio\_driver\_linux.cpp:18 ] Using PulseAudio&#8221;, no proper error message 🙁
+All I get from the logs is "15:58:39.156 I [audio\_driver\_linux.cpp:18 ] Using PulseAudio", no proper error message 🙁

 After some googling, the fix was simple enough.
-Install the &#8220;ffmpeg-compat&#8221; package from the office repo.
+Install the "ffmpeg-compat" package from the office repo.

 `sudo pacman -S ffmpeg-compat<br />
 `